 The building exteriors should create a residential image appropriate to the market area.
 Building design must use different roof planes and contours to break up roof lines.
 Wide window and door trim should be used to accent siding.
 If horizontal banding is used between floor levels, use separate color tones for upper and lower levels.
 If possible, use horizontal and vertical siding applications to add detail to dormers, gables, and extended front facade areas.

-All materials must be installed using standard construction methods and means, and result in the issuance of written manufacturer's warranty and guarantees.
-No exterior wood finishes may be used.
+All materials must be installed using standard construction methods and means.
+No exterior wood finishes including fencing may be used.

 Exterior wall finishes